Vincent the Dragon | Free Amigurumi Crochet Pattern

 Pattern Notes

-• Rounds labeled “Short rnd” are worked back and forth and will end before the round is complete, leaving stitches deliberately unworked to be worked in later rounds as instructed.
-For more on this, go to https://www.hookedbykati.com/how-to-curve-using-short-rounds-video-tutorial/
+- Rounds labeled “Short rnd” are worked back and forth and will end before the round is complete, leaving stitches deliberately unworked to be worked in later rounds as instructed.
+For a video tutorial of this technique, go to https://www.hookedbykati.com/how-to-curve-using-short-rounds-video-tutorial/

 Special Stitches